Permafrost/Tundra/README.md

   the given argument keys against and the resulting format strings for each item are then concatenated together separated by `$separator` before being returned.
-If not specified, argument keys are resolved against `$document`.
+If not specified, argument keys are resolved against `$pipeline`.
 * $separator is an optional string used to separate each format string for each item in $list.
 Only used if $list is specified.
 * `$arguments` is an optional list of arguments referenced by the given `$pattern` for inclusion in the resulting formatted string:
   * `key` is an optional simple or fully-qualified key identifying the value in the pipeline to be used to format the resulting string.
-    If not specified, then a value should be provided directly in the `value` field.
-The following two special keys are also supported with their values set automatically when used:
+    Supports absolute keys prefixed with `/`, which will always be resolved against `$pipeline`, if it exists, or the pipeline itself, if it does not exist.
+If not specified, then a value should be provided directly in the value field.
+The following two special keys are also supported with their values set automatically when
+    used:
     * `$index` is the zero-based index of the item in $list being formatted.
     * `$iteration` is the one-based index of the item in $list being